pedroraft/pedroraft.com/src/posts/blog-series/making-my-blog-angular-github-pages.md

 ## **# Deploying to GitHub Pages and associating custom domain**

-Jekyll deploys automagically on github, angular code.. not so much.
+Jekyll deploys automagically on GitHub, angular code.. not so much.
 But there is a library for that [angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages).
 Just:
 ```bash
 ng build --prod
 ngh
 ```
 The cli will setup a branch called gh pages and deploy to it.
 Just make your dns configuration next, [Github has a guide for this](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
-Basically point the dns to github server, go to the repository settings and set your domain name.
+Basically point the dns to GitHub server, go to the repository settings and set your domain name.

 ## In another post i'll talk about how to use this as a **boilerplate** for yourself.
 ## Later i will likely set an automatic build and deploy as well.